sfQuery/prod/README.md

 | 000012345xcvbxzxee | Gene Point     |
 | 000012345xcvbxzxdx | McCarthy's Auto     |

+A user can then scroll through the results and select one to populate the field.
+The *focusField* option tells the method what field you want to get in the *onRowClick()* callback method.
+In this example, we are getting the ID of whatever Account the user selected.
+The *inputFieldVal* option tells the method what field should be used to populate the input field.
+In this example, the account Name will get entered into the input text field when a user selects one.

 Here is a more advanced example using key combo autocomplete:
 ```Javascript